chaofengc/IQA-PyTorch/README.md

 ### Performance Evaluation Protocol

-Since there are too many different IQA datasets, and some methods does not provide offical pretrained weights, we use the following settings to train and evaluate different models for simplicity and consistency:
+**We use official models for evaluation if available.** Otherwise, we use the following settings to train and evaluate different models for simplicity and consistency:

 | Metric Type | Train | Test | Results |
 | --- | --- | --- | --- |